ViciousSquid/Dosidicus/README.md

 - Custom [simulation engine](https://github.com/ViciousSquid/Dosidicus/wiki/Engine-overview) using Numpy - **No Tensorflow or PyTorch**
 - Most AI is a **black box**; Dosidicus is **transparent** - every neuron is visible, stimulatable, understandable.
 - 8 Neurons - Network grows via **Neurogenesis** and self-learns via **Hebbian learning**
-- Includes new game tutorial, tooltips throughout and a 47 page wiki
+- Includes new game **tutorial**, tooltips throughout and a 47 page wiki
-- Includes plugin support and example `achievements`plugin with 50 achievements to collect!
+- Includes plugin support and example `achievements`plugin with **50 achievements** to collect!